lupyuen/nuttx-star64/README.md

 TODO: Read PMIC with U-Boot

-TODO: Which I2C ports are in use?
+_Which I2C ports are in use?_

+Let's dump the I2C Registers for I2C Ports 1 to 6...

 ```bash
 ## Omitted: Power Up the I2C Controller